 Fundamentally, a salesperson’s job is to do one thing: sell.
 However, it is surprising to see how little time salespeople have to do just that.
 Docurated recently released a report which stated that sales reps spend less than a 1/3 of their time selling.

-A good SI system will enable you to run your reports and see your sales figures at the click of a button. meaning you save hours preparing data, so that you and your team can get back to what you do best, selling, boosting your commission and your companies’ turnover.
+A good SI system will enable you to run your reports and see your sales figures at the click of a button.
+Meaning you save hours preparing data so that you and your team can get back to what you do best, selling, boosting your commission, and your company’s turnover.

 2. You want to make selling easier

 The primary role of SI is to give salespeople the information they need in order to sell.
-Clever SI will give you the information you need to see what you are selling well, what you aren’t selling and what you should be selling to who based on trends in your data.
+Clever SI will give you the information you need to see what you are selling well, what you aren’t, and what you should be selling based on trends in your data.

-Instead, your new SI system will guide you on who is more likely to be interested in your new product based on their buying patterns and statistical analysis in that industry field, meaning you need to contact less people to reach your end sales goal.
-Leading to an increase in efficiency, making life easier for you and meaning you are wasting less of both yours and your customers’ time.
+Instead, your new SI system will guide you on who is more likely to be interested in your new product based on their buying patterns and statistical analysis in that industry field, meaning you need to contact fewer people to reach your end sales goal.
+Leading to an increase in efficiency, making life easier for you, and meaning you are wasting less of your own and your customers’ time.

 With SI, every call made is for a reason based on analytical data.
 Whether it’s an up or cross-sell or stopping a fall in sales, you no longer have to call with a licked finger in the air.

 How well do you know your accounts?
 Not just a little, I mean, really know them?

 Which ones have spent more this quarter compared to last?
 Who, based on information up to today, is your biggest faller compared to this time last year?
 A good SI tool will tell you this with one click of a button.
 Furthermore, it will proactively alert you to any alarming drops, with notifications straight to your inbox.

 It can be nigh on impossible to keep abreast of everything that is going on with all your accounts at all times; this is why SI is so important.